scottadamsx/Blackjack-Project/README.txt

     grab players money from file

     while game runs

+        start round
             place bet

-        deal 2 cards to player and dealer ask player if they want to hit or stand (call hit_or_stand function)
+            deal 2 cards to player and dealer (show one of dealers) check if either players have a blackjack ask player if they want to hit or stand (call hit_or_stand function) if they hit:
+                give them another card
+            if they stand:
+                end round
+                determine if dealer hits or stands
+                determine who won
+                payout bet (function)

+            ask player if they would like to play again if yes:
+                play another round
+            if no:
+                end game
+                write new money value to file (function from db.py) exit program